capstone-project-c624-ps014/next-event-aja/README.md

 ![01](https://github.com/capstone-project-c624-ps014/.github/assets/111676859/38f18b46-e498-443d-8fb0-fde29d4694bd)

 ## Project Description
-Event Aja is a platform for connecting event owners, EOs and sponsors through the Event Aja platform, enabling them to collaborate effectively and achieve common goals.
+Event Aja is a platform that provides integrated solutions to facilitate collaboration between event owners, Event Organizers (EO), and sponsors in order to make various types of events a success.
+This platform helps event owners to find EOs and sponsors that suit their needs, while EOs and sponsors get the opportunity to gain income, branding and exposure through the selected event.

   * [Configuration and Setup](#configuration-and-setup)
   * [Technologies used](#technologies-used)